Mosasaurus: Feeding

 Currently, there are only two known examples of a Mosasaurus preserved with stomach contents.
 The first is a well-preserved partial skeleton of a small M. missouriensis dated about 75 million years old with dismembered and punctured remains of a 1 m long fish in its gut.
 This fish was much longer than the length of the mosasaur's skull, which measured 66 cm in length, confirming that M. missouriensis consumed prey larger than its head by dismembering and consuming bits at a time.
 Due to coexistence with other large mosasaurs like Prognathodon, which specialized in robust prey, M. missouriensis likely specialized more on prey best consumed using cutting-adapted teeth in an example of niche partitioning.
-The second is from a subadult M. hoffmannii partial skeleton recovered from the same locality as the species' holotype near Maastricht, nicknamed "Lars".
+The second is from a subadult M. hoffmanni partial skeleton recovered from the same locality as the species' holotype near Maastricht, nicknamed "Lars".
 This specimen was reported in a 2024 conference to contain acid-corroded bones of a juvenile turtle reminiscent of Ctenochelys and of other distinct but unidentified animals in the gut region.
 Bones of an indeterminate bird or bird-like dinosaur were also found in association with the mosasaur, which could have also represented gut contents.

 Mosasaurus may have taught their offspring how to hunt, as supported by a fossil nautiloid Argonautilus catarinae with bite marks from two conspecific mosasaurs, one being from a juvenile and the other being from an adult.
 Analysis of the tooth marks by a 2004 study by Kauffman concluded that the mosasaurs were either Mosasaurus or Platecarpus.
 The positioning of both bite marks are at the direction the nautiloid's head would have been facing, indicating it was incapable of escaping and was thus already sick or dead during the attacks; it is possible this phenomenon was from a parent mosasaur teaching its offspring about cephalopods as an alternate source of prey and how to hunt one.
 An alternate explanation postulates the bite marks as from one individual mosasaur that lightly bit the nautiloid at first, then proceeded to bite again with greater force.
 However, there are differences in tooth spacing between both bites which indicate different jaw sizes.